danielsuss/cordisalia/content/complete_wiki.md

 ???:
 	HEEEEEEEEELP!
 ```
-The shouting continues, and as they get closer, they realise that the shouts are coming from the dangling figure, which is actually man tied by his feet dangling upside down from a large tree. [[Ylvëstrïa Wuvarion|Woo]] remains cautious as ever, however [[Ysgarlad]] walks closer to inspect the situation, stopping next to the man.
+The shouting continues, and as they get closer, they realise that the shouts are coming from the dangling figure, which is actually man tied by his feet dangling upside down from a large tree. [[Ylvëstrïa|Woo]] remains cautious as ever, however [[Ysgarlad]] walks closer to inspect the situation, stopping next to the man.
 ```
 ???:
 	Please man, you gotta help me!
 Please!